ajacint0/Stardist-Training-Pipeline/README.md

    - run the sbatch command in this file

 ## Inference
-1. In training set folder, create folder with name of movie you wish to evaluate on
+1. In training set folder, create folder 'test' with another folder of the name of the movie you wish to evaluate on
    - These images should be cropped 16/8bit tifs
+   - ex: nuclear_segmentation/Aggregate_caax/test/2023-04-02_0238342
 2. Go to the jupyter hub from the flatiron website
    - Set job to gpu node (4 hours)
 3. Change 'source_dir' variable path to the one you chose for evaluation
-4. Change 'config_file' variable path to the path for the .yaml file
+4. Change 'config_file' variable path to the path for the same.yaml file as you used for training
 5. For the path in the model.net.load_state_dict() function, make sure it points to your checkpoints, probably only have to change name of the training, the same as in the .yaml file.
 6. In the tfl.imwrite() function, set the path to a folder you'd like the predictions to be placed in.
 7. Run all cells in the notebook